Skip to main content

 If the Transferring Partner's Income Increases

-If the lower-earning partner starts earning more (a new job, self-employment income, rental income) and exceeds £12,570, the transfer becomes invalid.
-Again, cancellation is straightforward through HMRC's online service, but it requires action from the partner who made the original application.
+If you, the transferring partner, start earning more (a new job, self-employment income, rental income) and exceed £12,570, the transfer becomes invalid.
+Again, cancellation is straightforward through HMRC's online service, and because you made the original application it is your account that holds the cancellation link.

 If the Couple Separates or Divorces